 Communication Systems

-- Signal fires — Traditional method, visible for miles along the S
+- Signal fires — Traditional method, visible for miles along the Silver-Coast

 - Crystal relays — Expensive but effective; a chain of enchanted crystals can relay messages across 50 miles